M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Introduction

-However, a more realistic and challenging scenario is that \emph{the part of classes out of the training set are totally unknown to us.} Without knowing new classes, current prompt methods in Fig.~\ref{fig:Fig1}~(a) suffer from the significant problem in predictions that the distributions of predicted maximum probabilities on base known classes overlap with a great portion between the closed-set known and open-set unknown classes in Fig.~\ref{fig:Fig1}~(b).
+However, a more realistic and challenging scenario is that \emph{the part of classes out of the training set are totally unknown to us.} Without knowing new classes, current prompt methods in the Fig.~\ref{fig:Fig1}~(a) suffer from the significant problem in predictions that the distributions of predicted maximum probabilities on base known classes overlap with a great portion between the closed-set known and open-set unknown classes in the Fig.~\ref{fig:Fig1}~(b).
 Although VL models have been pre-trained on massive data, the label bias, that prompt learning always predict a sample as one of the closed-set classes regardless of whether the class is known, exists objectively.
-Focusing on mitigating the label bias, we hold that \emph{prompts are expected to equip with the ability of open set recognition (OSR)~\citep{bendale2016towards} to recognize a sample as one of known classes or the unknown one}.
-The detailed comparisons between zero-shot inference, closed-set classification, distribution shift, base-to-new generalization and open-set recognition are delivered in Table~\ref{tab:task_diff_comp}.
-Existing OSR methods~\citep{sun2020conditional, junior2017nearest, oza2019c2ae, neal2018open, kong2021opengan, zhou2021learning} almost train a simple network from scratch.
-Recently, the OSR performance has been verified to be highly correlated with the closed-set classifier~\citep{vaze2022open}.
-In view of the excellent performance achieved by prompt learning in closed-set classification, yet facing the label bias of prompts in realistic classification tasks, we propose the \emph{M-Tuning} to mitigate the label bias of prompt learning in open-set scenarios.
+Focusing on mitigating the label bias, we hold that \emph{prompts are expected to equip with the ability of open set recognition (OSR)~\cite{bendale2016towards} to recognize a sample as one of known classes or the unknown one}.
+The detailed comparisons between zero-shot inference, closed-set classification, distribution shift, base-to-new generalization and open-set recognition are delivered in the Table~\ref{tab:task_diff_comp}.